Melissa Steininger, M. Sc.

 Steininger, Melissa; Jansen, Anna; Welle, Kristian; Krüger, Björn

-Optimized Sensor Position Detection: Improving Visual Sensor Setups for Hand Tracking in VR Conference
+Optimized Sensor Position Detection: Improving Visual Sensor Setups for Hand Tracking in VR Proceedings Article

 title = {Optimized Sensor Position Detection: Improving Visual Sensor Setups for Hand Tracking in VR},